Cruise safety guide: how to have a smoother cruise vacation

 Do I need travel insurance if I’m taking a cruise in the United States?

 Yes — the U.S. government recommends travel insurance no matter how far you’re venturing from home, even if cruises are safe in your domestic destinations.
 Why?
 The unexpected can happen at any time or location.
-Even in the U.S., if you visit a doctor on board — or have a more serious emergency like medical evacuation — your health insurance may not cover your costs.
+Even in the U.S., if you visit a doctor on board — or have a more serious emergency like medical evacuation — your health insurance may not provide coverage for your costs.

 Having the right travel insurance coverage can also reimburse you for expenses from cruise cancellation, lost luggage, and more.
 So, travel insurance is worth it for any cruise you take in the U.S.